buildpacks/rfcs/text/0000-builder-spec.md

 * `list-trusted-builders` &rarr; List Trusted Builders
 * `create-builder` &rarr; Create builder image

-Users of `pack-orb`, `tekton`, and `kpack` interact with Builders through supplying a builder to use for building applications.
+Users of `pack-orb` and `tekton` interact with Builders through supplying a builder to use for building applications.
+Users of `kpack` can create and use builders.

 A sample inspected builder (using `pack inspect-builder`), looks like:
 ```bash